langurmonkey/website-source/content/projects/wisemonkey/index.md

 ## Extend the agent

-Langur Agent can be easily customized and extended by adding new tools, commands, and skills.
+Wisemonkey can be easily customized and extended by adding new tools, commands, and skills.

 If you create a cool new tool, skill, or slash command, consider contributing it via a pull request!